CodedBinary/combinatorialdesigns/README.md

 ```
 sage: x = BIBD([53,13,3])
-sage: x.existence()
+sage: exist = x.existence()
+sage: exist.exist
+False
+sage: exist.message
-(False, 'common divisibility argument mod 5')
+'common divisibility argument mod 5'
 sage: x = BIBD([7,3,1])
-sage: x.existence()
+sage: exist = x.existence()
-(True, 'Hadamard design of order 2')
+sage: exist.exist
+True
+sage: exist.message
+'Quadratic Residue 7'
 ```

-At the moment, we are working on a way to check if the complement exists smoothly.
+Currently, we can recursively check a variety of conditions, including: being an affine geometry, being a projective geometry, originating from quadratic residues, being a Hadamard design, being a complement of a design that exists, being a residual of a design that exists, being a multiple of a design that exists, violating Fishers inequality, and violating the Bruck Ryser Chowla theorem.
+Obviously it cannot definitively use the Bruck Ryser Chowla theorem, it can check some obvious cases and apply some basic theorems to it.